williamhunter/topy/README.md

 ```

 ### Visualization (seeing the result)
 Module `topy.visualization` allows one to save the output as a `.png` image for 2D problems or as a `.vtk` file for 3D.
+The VTK files can be viewed with Mayavi or ParaView.
-You can animate the obtained images with
+You can animate the PNG images with
 the [convert](https://www.imagemagick.org/script/convert.php) tool.

 ```bash